• Post author:

 • concierge

-topics to learn when learning a language business topic
+work topics to learn when learning a language

-Another reason why would you want to learn a language is going abroad.
-It can be a gap year after high school or your exchange semester from University.
-Or you simply want to go to a new country to experience something new in your life.
+Another reason to learn a language is to go abroad.
+It can be a gap year after high school or an exchange semester from University, or you simply want to go to a new country to experience something new in your life.

-In this case, again, think about all the situations when you’ll speak the local language.
+In this case, again, think about all the situations when you speak the local language.
 These topics can be and are not limited to:

 • housing